LibrariesHacked/librarieshacked.github.io/_posts/2019-04-15-mobile-library-data-authentication.md

 This system is for holding open data on mobile libraries.
 Ideally it will hold no personal or sensitive data.

 Users are also a lot of maintenance.
-As soon as somebody else wants to use the system an account needs to be set up for them.
-People leave organisations and should have their access removed, but in reality third party systems often don't remove accounts.
+As soon as somebody else wants to use the system an account neds to be set up for them.
+People leave organisations and should have their access removed, but in reality this often isn't done in third party systems.

 Councils are also trying to cut down on the number of logins staff need to remember.
 Single Sign On, allowing users to use a single login, is more frequently being integrated where possible.
 But this really is a technical challenge.
-It would mean significant intergration with each council wanting to do it.
+It would mean significant integration with each council wanting to do it.
 It's not currently worth putting in the scope of this project.

 Basically, we don't want or need 'traditional' authentication.
 We need something else.